 No one can add mortgage tradelines to your credit report in the same way you can piggyback authorized user revolving tradelines for sale.
 Also, if you could… you wouldn’t want to.
-So, we’ve written about mortgage tradelines in the past, and for the life of me, I cannot find the link.
-I’ll update when I have a second to search for it.

 To answer your question, you don’t want to add mortgage tradelines to your file.
 Here are some reasons why:

 - It could potentially kill your debt to credit ratio.

 - It could potentially kill your purchasing power.